 Frappé-ing It All Up – How To Tell If Coffee Is Bad

 How to tell if coffee is bad is something that can be easily found out by a few tell-tale signs.
 First check the use by date or best before date.
 If this is fine, proceed to the sniff test.
-If your coffee smells fine, great, please to continue and brew a cup of coffee.
+If your coffee smells fine, great, please do continue and brew a cup of coffee.

 Once you have brewed your cup of coffee, and it is missing the distinctive thin layer of crema it may be that your beans are off.
-Still, though, continue to a sniff test of the brewed cup of coffee.
+Still, though, continue to the sniff test of the brewed cup of coffee.
 If it is fine, proceed to the final test – a taste test.

-Take a sip, if tastes fine, enjoy your cup of coffee.
+Take a sip, if it tastes fine, enjoy your cup of coffee.
 Always run all tests to ensure they are off as a belts and braces process to confirm that they are indeed off.